uber/Cadence-Docs/src/docs/03-concepts/01-workflows.md

 public interface SubscriptionWorkflow {
     @WorkflowMethod
     void execute(String customerId);
+    @SignalMethod
+    void cancelSubscription()
+    @SignalMethod
+    void updateBillingPeriodChargeAmount(int billingPeriodChargeAmount)
+    @QueryMethod
+    String queryCustomerId()
+    @QueryMethod
+    int queryBillingPeriodNumber()
+    @QueryMethod
+    int queryBillingPeriodChargeAmount()
 }

 public class SubscriptionWorkflowImpl implements SubscriptionWorkflow {

+    private int billingPeriodNum;
+    private boolean subscriptionCancelled;
+    private Customer customer;

     private final SubscriptionActivities activities =
             Workflow.newActivityStub(SubscriptionActivities.class);

     @Override
-    public void execute(String customerId) {
+    public void startSubscription(Customer customer) {
-        activities.sendWelcomeEmail(customerId);
-        try {
-            boolean trialPeriod = true;
-            while (true) {
-                Workflow.sleep(Duration.ofDays(30));
-                activities.chargeMonthlyFee(customerId);
-                if (trialPeriod) {
-                    activities.sendEndOfTrialEmail(customerId);
+        // Set the Workflow customer
-                    trialPeriod = false;
+        this.customer = customer;

-                } else {
-                    activities.sendMonthlyChargeEmail(customerId);
+        // Send welcome email to customer
+        activities.sendWelcomeEmail(customer);

+        // Start the free trial period.
+User can still cancel subscription during this time Workflow.await(customer.getSubscription().getTrialPeriod(), () -> subscriptionCancelled);

+        // If customer cancelled their subscription during trial period, send notification email if (subscriptionCancelled) {
+            activities.sendCancellationEmailDuringTrialPeriod(customer);
+            // We have completed subscription for this customer.
+            // Finishing Workflow Execution
+            return;
         }

+        // Trial period is over, start billing until
+        // we reach the max billing periods for the subscription
+        // or sub has been cancelled
+        while (billingPeriodNum < customer.getSubscription().getMaxBillingPeriods()) {

+            // Charge customer for the billing period activities.chargeCustomerForBillingPeriod(customer, billingPeriodNum);

+            // Wait 1 billing period to charge customer or if they cancel subscription
+            // whichever comes first
+            Workflow.await(customer.getSubscription().getBillingPeriod(), () -> subscriptionCancelled);

+            // If customer cancelled their subscription send notification email if (subscriptionCancelled) {
+                activities.sendCancellationEmailDuringActiveSubscription(customer);

+                // We have completed subscription for this customer.
+                // Finishing Workflow Execution
+                break;
             }

-        } catch (CancellationException e) {
-            activities.processSubscriptionCancellation(customerId);
-            activities.sendSorryToSeeYouGoEmail(customerId);
+            billingPeriodNum++;
         }

+        // if we get here the subscription period is over
+        // notify the customer to buy a new subscription if (!subscriptionCancelled) {
+            activities.sendSubscriptionOverEmail(customer);
         }
     }

+    @Override
+    public void cancelSubscription() {
+        subscriptionCancelled = true;
+    }

+    @Override
+    public void updateBillingPeriodChargeAmount(int billingPeriodChargeAmount) {
+        customer.getSubscription().setBillingPeriodCharge(billingPeriodChargeAmount);
+    }

+    @Override
+    public String queryCustomerId() {
+        return customer.getId();
+    }

+    @Override
+    public int queryBillingPeriodNumber() {
+        return billingPeriodNum;
+    }

+    @Override
+    public int queryBillingPeriodChargeAmount() {
+        return customer.getSubscription().getBillingPeriodCharge();
+    }
+}

 ```
 Again, note that this code directly implements the business logic.
 If any of the invoked operations (aka :activity:activities:) takes a long time, the code is not going to change.
 It is okay to block on `chargeMonthlyFee` for a day if the downstream processing service is down that long.
-The same way that blocking sleep for 30 days is a normal operation inside the :workflow: code.
+The same way that blocking sleep for a billing period like 30 days is a normal operation inside the :workflow: code.

 Cadence has practically no scalability limits on the number of open :workflow: instances.
 So even if your site has hundreds of millions of consumers, the above code is not going to change.